linkeunid/go-api/README.md

 2. Create service tests for business logic
 3. Create repository tests or mocks for data access
 4. Run tests to ensure coverage is maintained

+## License

+This project is licensed under the GNU General Public License v2.0.
+See the LICENSE file for details.